 The ClustrMap on my sidebar shows with yellow dots where my readers are NOW.

 2015 Crossing False Bay circling along the coast road.

 (If I Google - gardening False Bay - my blog posts fill the first page, and I hope to find other garden bloggers here!)
 At DuckDuckGo I get a wider view with Privacy, of False Bay, but still NO other gardeners.

 2016 Each week as I write my blog post, prepare the photos, write the accompanying text, then publish - I don't copypasta A Template.
 I consider each bit as I go and tweak as ideas and practices change.
 The latest tweak - the last sentence prompted by Pam at Digging.

-I wonder if I will still be blogging with such grace and charm as YarnStorm Press after a decade?
+I wonder if I will still be blogging with such grace and charm as YarnStorm Press (dead link in 2022 sadly) after a decade?

 'I like the fact that knitting was the way in for many bloggers.
 I would never have imagined that two sticks and a ball of wool could lead to so many talented people writing funny, clever, interesting blogs.
 All those knitters who hadn't previously connected joined up and started a huge conversation'

 My blog niche would be echoing silence without the garden bloggers I have found around the world's 24/7.
 Thank you for reading mine and writing yours!